hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 pod install
 {% endhighlight %}

-## Step 2: Create KIF helper for Swift
+## Step 2: Create KIF helper for Swift.

 Create a *KIF+Extensions.swift* file in your test target.